Manage Environment Variables

 Environment variables are key-value pairs of sensitive information, such as API keys and credentials.
 Instead of hardcoding these variables in your codebase, you should store them as environment variables.

 You can manage an environment's variables in its "Settings" tab.
+You can manage environment variables for the environment's Medusa backend and storefront (if applicable).

 Restricted Environment Variable Names#